Gemünden (Wohra)

 Gemünden ([ɡəˈmʏndn̩]) is a town in Waldeck-Frankenberg district in Hesse, Germany.

 Geography

 Location

 Gemünden lies roughly 22 km northeast of Marburg on the edge of the Burgwald range to the west and near the Kellerwald range rising to the northeast.
 The river Wohra crosses the town.

-Neighbouring communities
+Neighbouring municipalities

-Gemünden borders in the north on the community of Haina (Waldeck-Frankenberg), in the east on the community of Gilserberg (Schwalm-Eder-Kreis), in the south on the community of Wohratal (Marburg-Biedenkopf) and in the west on the town of Rosenthal (Waldeck-Frankenberg).
+Gemünden borders in the north on the municipality of Haina (Waldeck-Frankenberg), in the east on the municipality of Gilserberg (Schwalm-Eder-Kreis), in the south on the municipality of Wohratal (Marburg-Biedenkopf) and in the west on the town of Rosenthal (Waldeck-Frankenberg).

-Constituent communities
+Constituent municipalities

 The town consists of the centres of Ellnrode, Gemünden (Wohra), Grüsen, Herbelhausen, Lehnhausen, Schiffelbach and Sehlen.